Skip to main content

 • Cyclones

-During summer, the north-west monsoon prevails, at least in the center and north, which are affected by humid currents from the Democratic Republic of Congo, while in the south, the trade winds still prevail.
-In summer, however, unlike in winter, there are enough heat and humidity for the formation of thunderclouds, so the trade winds are able to bring rainfall as well, even though these rains are less intense than in the center-north.
+The summer, from December to March, is rainy, and it is hot and muggy at sea level, and cooler in the mountains.
+In this season, the north-west monsoon prevails, at least in the center and north, which are affected by humid currents from the Democratic Republic of Congo.
+In the south, the trade winds still prevail, however, unlike in winter, there are enough heat and humidity for the formation of thunderclouds, so the trade winds are able to bring rainfall as well, even though these rains are less intense than in the center-north.

 The north